What is Basement Waterproofing?

 Over recent years there has been an ever-increasing demand for more usable space within homes – after all there is only so far outwards and upwards homes can be extended!
 The result of the need for more space has created an extensive and widespread demand for the conversion of damp basement areas into dry usable rooms using a variety of basement waterproofing techniques.
 We will provide you with the best basement waterproofing solutions based on the survey carried out.

-How the Surveys are Carried Out
+How the Waterproofing Survey is Carried Out

 - Booking a Survey– Once you’ve contacted Timberwise via 0800 288 8660 or filling a request a survey form you can outline what the issues that are causing problems in your property.
 If the survey controller believes that there is a cause for concern then they will arrange a convenient time and date that is best suited to you.